blt950/posten-locationchanger/README.md

 # Location Changer

-It automatically changes OS X’s [network location](https://support.apple.com/en-us/HT202480) based on the name of Wi-Fi network and runs arbitrary scrips when it happens.
+It automatically changes OS X’s [network location](https://support.apple.com/en-us/HT202480) based on the name of Wi-Fi network and runs arbitrary scripts when it happens.
 This script is configured for Posten Norge and it's VPN, but feel free to edit it to your use.

 ## Installation & Update